Mihirsur007/Hardware-and-Website-Development-Club/README.md

-# Web Dev and Programming Club
+# Web Dev and Hardware Club

-Welcome to the Web Dev and Programming Club!
-We're excited to have you join us on this journey of exploring web development and programming.
+Welcome to the Web Dev and Hardware Club!
+We're excited to have you join us on this journey of exploring website and hardware development.
 Whether you're a seasoned coder or just getting started, this club is the perfect place to expand your skills and collaborate with fellow enthusiasts.

 ## About Us

-Our club is dedicated to all things related to web development and programming.
+Our club is dedicated to all things related to web development and hardware development.
 We aim to provide a supportive and engaging environment where members can learn, share, and grow together.
-Whether you're interested in building interactive websites, developing web applications, or tinkering with hardware using Arduino, you'll find something exciting to explore here.
+Whether you're interested in building interactive websites or tinkering with hardware using Arduino, you'll find something exciting to explore here.

 ## What We Offer